Sarah Angelina Gilbert, PhD, LPC

 Parenting

-Healthy connection is based in trust, consistency, safety, accountability, predictability, care, warmth, nurturing, and love.
-Most parents want to give these things to their children, and more — but, sadly, sometimes things can get in the way.
+Healthy connection is based in trust, consistency, emotional safety, accountability, reliability, predictability, warmth, nurturing, and love.

 What clients say...